Armenians in Turkey: Religious affiliation

 Virtually all Armenians who are officially registered as part of the Armenian Minority are Christians, and are either of the Armenian Apostolic, Catholic, or less commonly Protestant denominations.
 The religion of others and those not officially part of the minority is elaborated on in the Demographics section.

 Armenian Patriarchate of Constantinople

-The Armenian Patriarchate of Istanbul (officially Armenian Patriarchate of Constantinople) is, since 1461, the religious head of the Armenian community in Turkey.
-The Armenian Patriarchate of Constantinople has exerted a very significant political role earlier and today still exercises a spiritual authority, which earns it considerable respect among Oriental Orthodox churches.
-The Armenian Patriarchate of Constantinople recognizes the primacy of the Supreme Patriarch and Catholicos of All Armenians, in the spiritual and administrative headquarters of the Armenian Church, the Mother See of Holy Etchmiadzin, Vagharshapat, Republic of Armenia, in matters that pertain to the worldwide Armenian Church.
+The Armenian Patriarchate of Istanbul (officially Armenian Patriarchate of Constantinople) has been the religious head of the Armenian community in Turkey since 1461.
+The Armenian Patriarchate of Constantinople recognizes the primacy of the Supreme Patriarch and Catholicos of All Armenians, in the spiritual and administrative headquarters of the Armenian Church, as well as the Mother See of Holy Etchmiadzin, which is headquartered in Vagharshapat, Republic of Armenia, in matters that pertain to the worldwide Armenian Church.
 In local matters, the Patriarchal See is autonomous.

 Sahak II Mashalian is the 85th Armenian Patriarch of Constantinople under the authority of the Supreme Patriarch and Catholicos of All Armenians.